 Stray/Feral Cats & Kittens

-If you find a healthy, friendly cat in your neighborhood and you want to help, here are some simple steps you can take:
+If you find a healthy, friendly cat or kitten over one year of age in your neighborhood and you want to help, here are some simple steps you can take:

-3. If our shelter is overcrowded, consider fostering them yourself - Place flyers up in your neighborhood to find their owner or a new home.
+- Consider fostering them yourself - place flyers up in your neighborhood to find their owner or a new home.

 It takes a little time and work, CCAS is here to help you.
 Addressing cat overpopulation in a humane and effective way is well worth the time and effort and fulfilling way to make a difference in your community.

 CCAS' Community Cat Program is focused on empowering residents to address pet overpopulation in their neighborhoods, while also ensuring the public health and safety of the people and animals in their community.
 We also provide traps to help community members trap feral cats and kittens.

 What is a Feral Cat?

 Feral cats are those that are unsocialized and avoid human contact because they have never had human contact, or over time have lost contact with people.
 Feral cats can still have a caregiver, someone who is providing food and shelter, or they may seek food and shelter on their own, and consider the neighborhood to be "home".
 Most survive where there is food and shelter and do well in a variety of settings.

 Stray cats are friendly cats that may appear to be unowned or abandoned, when in fact they could be owned cats out roaming the neighborhood.
 Many people assume that a stray is lost or abandoned, when in fact the cat knows exactly where it is!
 Cats reported to be lost by their owners were 13 times more likely to return home by non-shelter means (return on their own, found by the owner or a neighbor) than if the cats were brought to the shelter.
 If you see friendly cats in your yard, it's best to leave them alone as they may actually belong to someone in the neighborhood.
 Do not feed them or else they will not go home.